 Years of Service Completed Vacation Earned

-less than 1 year 120 hours/year
+Less than 1 year 120 hours/year

 1 to 6 years 120 hours/year

 7 to 15 years 160 hours/year

 16 to 23 years 200 hours/year

-24 years + 240 hours/year
+24 to29 years 240 hours/year

+30 + years 280 hours/year

-- B. Vacations for employees shall be in addition to the holidays recognized in Article 9. - C. Employees while working a 24-hour continuous rotating shift schedule shall receive eight (8) hours additional vacation within the first year, sixteen (16) hours after the completion of one (1) year of continuous shift service, 24 hours after the completion of two (2) years continuous shift service; 32 hours after the completion of three (3) years continuous shift service, and 40 hours after the completion of four (4) years continuous shift service.
-Vacation pay earned under this clause will be paid out on termination. - D. If the employee requests, the Company will endeavour to accommodate a minimum of two (2) consecutive weeks' vacation during July and August for staff, providing vacation has been earned. - E. For vacation purposes only, it is Management's discretion to credit "New Hires with Years of Service" to a maximum of their related industry experience.
+- B. Vacations for employees shall be in addition to the holidays recognized in Article 9. - C. Employees while working a twenty-four (24) hour continuous rotating shift schedule shall receive eight (8) hours additional vacation within the first year, sixteen (16) hours after the completion of one (1) year of continuous shift service, twenty-four (24) hours after the completion of two (2) years continuous shift service; thirty-two (32) hours after the completion of three (3) years continuous shift service, and forty (40) hours after the completion of four (4) years continuous shift service.
+Vacation pay earned under this clause will be paid out on termination.
+(See Intents) - D. If the employee requests, the Company will endeavour to accommodate a minimum of two (2) consecutive weeks' vacation during July and August for staff, providing vacation has been earned.
+(See Intents) - E. For vacation purposes only, it is Management's discretion to credit "New Hires with Years of Service" to a maximum of their related industry experience.
+(See Intents)